sdiehl/wiwinwlh/tutorial.md

 The standard library for working with symbolic polynomials is the `poly` library.
 It exposes a interface for working with univariate polynomials which are backed by an efficient vector library.
-This allows us to efficiently manaipulate and perform arithmetic operations over univariate polynomails.
+This allows us to efficiently manipulate and perform arithmetic operations over univariate polynomails.

 For example we can instantiate symbolic polynomials, write recurrence rules and generators over them and factor them.